Tomato passata – tomato sauce

 Cutting the tomatoes first, helps reducing how many times you’ll filter will clog.

-These three steps save me a lot of time every time.
+These four steps save me a lot of time every time.

 Preparing home made tomato sauce: Juicer or blender?